Circle packings, renormalizations and subdivision rules: Teichm uller space and finite circle packings

-Each face $F$ of $\mathcal{G}$ gives a connected component $\Pi_{F}$ of $\Pi$, which we call the \emph{interstice} of the packing $\mathcal{P}$ for the face $F$.
-Note that $\Pi_{F}$ is the interior of an ideal polygon with the same number of vertices as $I(F)$.
+Each face $F$ of $\mathcal{G}$ gives a connected component $\Pi_{F}$ of $\Pi$, which we call the \emph{interstice} of the packing $\mathcal{P}$ for the face $F$. \end{defn}} Note that $\Pi_{F}$ is the interior of {a polygon with the same number of edges as $I(F)$, bounded by circular arcs tangent at the vertices.
+We call such a polygon an \emph{ideal polygon}.}